-- Singing the Israeli National Anthem (Hatikvah) every day - Formal Israel education - Cultural exchange with Israeli campers and staff - Learning Hebrew four-week camp session.
-Each camper is responsible for meeting the tutor during the assigned time.
+- Singing the Israeli National Anthem (Hatikvah) every day - Formal Israel education - Cultural exchange with Israeli campers and staff - Learning Hebrew tutors for three 30-minute zoom/virtual periods per four-week camp session.
+Each camper is responsible for meeting their tutor during the assigned time.
 Whenever possible, these coaching sessions will occur during rest hour or other free periods.
 This service is available for an additional fee to campers with B'nai Mitzvot occurring prior to November 1st.
 Forms to sign up for this service will be available in CampInTouch.